Frequently Asked Questions

 @sinch/sdk-core

-): Enables sending and scheduling SMS messages programmatically.
+): Sends and schedules SMS messages programmatically.
 Chosen for its direct scheduling capability (send_at

 sms.batches.send